deanoko/cse15l-lab-reports/lab-report.md

 *Example 2: Using ls with a Directory Path

 Command: ls lecture1

 Working Directory: /home

 Output: List of files and subdirectories in the specified directory

 ![Image](lsargu.png)

 Explanation: When you provide a directory path as an argument to ls, it lists the contents of that directory, regardless of your current working directory.

-*Example 3: Using ls with a File Path
+*Example 3: Using ls with a File Path   error
 Command: ls messages
 Working Directory: /home/lecture1
 Output: en-us.txt  es-mx.txt  ko-kr.txt  zh-cn.txt